Eleventh Judicial Circuit Pro Bono Committee

 Sarah J. Woollen, Fellheimer Law Firm, Ltd.

-Susan Zielke, Land of Lincoln Legal Assistance Foundation, Inc.
+Susan Zielke, Land of Lincoln Legal Aid, Inc.